Disney Plus is a new streaming service launched by the American entertainment titan in November 2019, a little over two years after being announced.

 2022 | 7.4 |

-Disney Plus users
+Disney Plus Users

-Disney Plus had 137.7 million subscribers in Q2 2022, a 32% increase on the previous year.
+Disney Plus had 117.6 million subscribers in the second quarter of 2024, an improvement of 12.6% on the same time the previous year.

-Disney Plus quarterly subscribers 2020 to 2022 (mm)
+Disney Plus subscribers 2020 to 2025 (mm)

-Disney Plus annual subscribers 2020 to 2022 (mm)
+Disney Plus subscribers 2020 to 2024 (mm)

 Year | Subscribers (mm) |